David Perron: Edmonton Oilers (2013-2015)

-Pittsburgh Penguins
+Pittsburgh Penguins (2015-2016)

 On January 2, 2015, Perron was traded to the Pittsburgh Penguins in exchange for Rob Klinkhammer and a 2015 first-round pick.
 When speaking of the trade, he said "After a few years you just want to win...
 Obviously it's not going to happen this year in Edmonton."
 At the time of the trade, Perron had recorded 19 points in 38 games.
 He made his debut a night later, scoring the Penguins' lone goal in a 4–1 loss to the Montreal Canadiens.
 When reflecting on his debut, during which he played alongside Sidney Crosby, Perron said "I was probably the happiest guy in hockey that day."
 From there, he recorded five goals in his next six games with the team, tying his amount with Edmonton.
 However, his streak ended and he went goalless in the last 12 games of the season and first round of the 2015 Stanley Cup playoffs.
 After the Penguins were eliminated, Perron revealed that he had been playing with a rib injury since their final regular season game against the Buffalo Sabres.

 During the summer prior to the 2015–16 season, Perron began power skating training in Montreal and various Ironman Triathlon competitions in Mont-Tremblant.
 In September while attending training camp, Perron declared that "It's great to feel good again and feel 100 percent."
 As a result of his off-season training, Perron was paired alongside Sidney Crosby and Phil Kessel on the Penguin's first line, which he called "a great opportunity."
 Perron also changed his jersey number from 39 to 57, which he had worn on previous teams, and offered the first 57 fans who brought back their old Perron jerseys to the Consol Energy Center a new one for free.
 Following camp, Perron began the season often skating on the Penguins second line.